Adding 5-Axis Capability to a 3-Axis CNC Mill

 Spread the Word

-With its in-house success, the company soon saw the market potential of its new invention and wanted to produce a commercial version of the device for attachment to any three-axis CNC machine, thus providing five-axis capability at a fraction of the cost of a traditional five-axis machining center.
+With its in-house success, Tri-Tech soon saw the market potential of its new invention and wanted to produce a commercial version of the device for attachment to any three-axis CNC machine, thus providing five-axis capability at a fraction of the cost of a traditional five-axis machining center.
 The first production model debuted at Westec in March 1997, where its initial production run of four units sold out immediately after the show.
 It was a good beginning.

 Every year since has seen another model and significant enhancements including improved spindle designs, integrated coolant, increased precision worm and bevel gears.
 Enhancements provide increased strength and rigidity while improving accuracy through both mechanics and software calibration.